German election: Are immigrant voters ignored? | DW | 15.09.2021

 Even if eligible voters with non-German roots are taken into account, there are nearly as many people living in Germany who are of voting age but totally shut out of the electoral process: those with a foreign background who are not allowed to vote here because they do not have German citizenship.
 That's 8.7 million people.

 Having more representation of people with international backgrounds among the political class, for example, could counteract this.
-But these are still rare in Germany's parliament, the Bundestag, so that seems a ways off: Of the 709 parliamentarians currently sitting in parliament, just 58 have non-German roots.
+But for now they remain rare in Germany's parliament, the Bundestag: Only 58 of its 709 members have non-German roots.

 This article was translated from German.